 Icons, colours and arrangement clearly support the information hierarchy and underlying functions.
 At the same time, they are adapted to the specifications of the ZEISS corporate design.
 Discreetly rounded corners, a minimalist design and other design details convey a modern, appealing and professional feel.

-The marketing concept was also included in the process and uniformly implemented in various predefined formats.
-We developed a 3D animation, brochures, infographics, flyers and key visuals to achieve the business goals set by ZEISS.
+The marketing concept was also included in the process and uniformly implemented in various formats.
+We developed a 3D animation », brochure, infographic, flyer and key visual to achieve the communication goals set by ZEISS.

 One of the most beautiful aspects of design projects is the successful handover of a finished, high-quality product that completely fulfils the user’s requirements and makes everyday life easier.
 Our interface redesign and marketing concept for ZEISS TEMPAR achieved exactly that:

-Along with a clear and understandable interface, the training time required to successfully use the software has been reduced.
-For the same reason, there is now less need for support, as many ambiguities and problems of the original design have been resolved.
+Along with a clear and understandable interface, the training time required to successfully use the software was reduced.
+For the same reason, there is now less need for support, as many ambiguities and problems of the original design were resolved.

 Increase in sales figures

-Thanks to the new interface and successful marketing, there was a significant increase in sales.
+Thanks to the new interface and successful marketing materials, the software was easier to communicate for the sales team and therefore more attractive to promote.
+This lead to a significant increase in sales.